mobvino/firebase-util/src/NormalizedCollection/README.md

 ### NormalizedRef

-A NormalizedRef is obtained from NormalizedCollection.prototype.ref().
+A NormalizedRef is obtained from NormalizedCollection.prototype.
 It can be used like a normal Firebase ref and implements the standard [Firebase API](https://www.firebase.com/docs/web/api/) with the caveats/exceptions listed below.